George F. Weaton Power Station

 The George F. Weaton Power Station was a coal-fired power plant located in Potter Township, Beaver County, Pennsylvania, along the Ohio River.
 It was formerly owned by Horsehead Corporation and was completed in 1958 by Kaiser Engineers, later ICF International, at a cost of $30 million.
-Although the primary purpose of the plant was to supply power to the company's nearby zinc smelting operation, excess electricity could be sold to the local grid market via the site's 138,000 and 69,000 volt transmission lines, owned and operated by Duquesne Light.
-The power plant itself consisted of two 375,000 lb/h Combustion Engineering steam generators, two 55 megawatt Westinghouse tandem compound double flow steam turbines, and two 65 megawatt Westinghouse generators.
+Although the primary purpose of the plant was to supply power to the company's nearby zinc-smelting operation, excess electricity could be sold to the local grid market via the site's 138,000- and 69,000-volt transmission lines, owned and operated by Duquesne Light.
+The power plant itself consisted of two 375,000 lb/h Combustion Engineering steam generators, two 55-megawatt Westinghouse tandem compound double-flow steam turbines, and two 65-megawatt Westinghouse generators.
 The plant was idled in September 2011 and officially closed in July 2012, after more than 50 years of service.

 History

 The George F. Weaton station went online in May 1958, after around 6 years of construction, under the ownership of Horsehead Corporation's predecessor, St. Joe Lead.
 Its namesake, George Frederic Weaton, was the former manager of the company's Monaca site and the man assigned to oversee the construction of the power plant.
-Mr. Weaton died shortly after the power plant was completed, and a photograph of him turning one of the turbine throttle valves during its initial roll still hung in the main office stairwell until the plant's closure.
-The plant was originally intended to supply power to the zinc smelter without an interconnection to the local power grid and, as such, was black start capable.
-One 1125 kilowatt alternating current diesel generator and one 100 kilowatt direct current diesel generator were installed for this purpose, as well as to supply power to the plant during emergency tripout situations.
-Coal was brought to the plant by barge, and was offloaded with a grab bucket barge unloader.
+Weaton died shortly after the power plant was completed, and a photograph of him turning one of the turbine throttle valves during its initial roll still hung in the main office stairwell until the plant's closure.
+The plant was originally intended to supply power to the zinc smelter without an interconnection to the local power grid and, as such, was black-start capable.
+One 1.125-megawatt alternating-current diesel generator and one 100-kilowatt direct current diesel generator were installed for this purpose, as well as to supply power to the plant during emergency tripout situations.
+Coal was brought to the plant by barge, and was offloaded with a grab-bucket barge unloader.

 A unique feature of the station was its relatively high tolerance for phase unbalance situations, necessary due to the use of two-phase furnaces in the zinc smelter conflicting with the power plant's generation of three-phase alternating current.
 The plant was originally intended to house two 55 MW generators, but larger generators capable of handling a higher degree of phase unbalance were deemed necessary.
 The final solution was to install 65 MW generators on the originally planned 55 MW turbines.
 Switches were later installed in the power plant's control room that gave operators the ability to remotely trip the smelter's furnaces during severe phase unbalances in order to prevent damage to the generators or the plant's auxiliary equipment.